macgibbons/sql-professional/book-1-carnival-design/chapters/GETTING_STARTED_MAC.md

 ## SSH Key

 SSH is a technology that allows you to create a very secure connection between your computer, and a computer located somewhere else in the world.
-It's an acronym for Secure SHell.
+It's an acronym for Secure Shell.
 When you create an SSH key on your computer, it actually creates two files

 1. A public key file that you share with other people and computers.
 It is usually named `id_rsa.pub`.
 1. A private key file that you never, ever, ever, ever, ever share with anyone.
 It is usually named `id_rsa`.

 ### Creating Your SSH Key

-Watch a short video for [creating an SSH key in the terminal](https://youtu.be/znRMcNG9_qQ) so that you an work with Github.
+Watch a short video for [creating an SSH key in the terminal](https://youtu.be/znRMcNG9_qQ) so that you can work with Github.

 ### Add SSH Key to Github Account